 After bathing, give your dog a thorough grooming session to remove dead skin cells.

-For in-between baths, groom your dog several times a week.
+For in-between baths, groom your dog several times a week with regular brushing.
 You should brush thoroughly to get rid of excess dandruff and distribute the natural oils of their skin.

 Dog moisturizing sprays are also available at major pet stores.